 The logistics industry experts explain this quick rise by the steady growth of the global economy.
 It is projected to reach 3.9% in 2018 the International Monetary Fund predicts.
 Another supply chain driver is e-commerce.
 Statista’s report says it can attain as much as $4.5 trillion by 2021.
 These trends bring a high demand for qualified drivers and carrier services and rising fuel costs ($70/barrel).

 Transportation Management Software Benefits

 Transportation or Freight Management Systems are gaining in popularity among logistics companies of all sizes.
 The freight management software market is predicted to expand from $10.76 billion in 2018 to $17.45 billion by 2023.
-This interest is stirred by strong returns on investments, since adoption of TMS saves between 5-10% of the transportation costs.
+This interest is stirred by strong returns on investments since the adoption of TMS saves between 5-10% of the transportation costs.
 The payback time usually takes 12 months increasing logistics budget savings.

-TMS enables efficient management of freight distribution, planning and settlement in real-time and across all operations.
+TMS enables efficient management of freight distribution, planning, and settlement in real-time and across all operations.
 When integrated with the Enterprise Resource Planning’s (ERP) purchase system or similar software, it can smooth accounting, reduce inefficient data processing, and improve communication among supply chain partners.
-The core features allow tracking of fleets, planning of routes, keeping track of fuel used, calculating revenue earned from the freight transportation, generating detailed freight reports, consolidating shipments, etc.
+The core features allow tracking of fleets, planning of routes, keeping track of fuel used, calculating revenue earned from freight transportation, generating detailed freight reports, consolidating shipments, etc.